kolenaIO/kolena/docs/metrics/wer-cer-mer.md

     In the above example, there is 1 word-level insertion and 8 character-level insertions.

+## Word Error Rate
+Word Error Rate is a fundamental metric that measures the accuracy of a candidate text by considering three types of errors — substitutions, deletions, and insertions.
+Word-level errors surface mispredicted words, and it can be useful to visualize common word-level failures to flesh out weaknesses in a model.

 Formally, it is defined as the rate of word-level errors in a candidate text.

 $$